LeungHK/MVP/README.md

 # MVP
 Mosquito-Virome-Pipeline
+# Author
+Leung Ho Kwan

+# About
-### This is a respository for the code used to run virome analysis in mosquito samples
+### MVP is a respository for the code used to run virome analysis in mosquito samples